lcnetdev/bfe/README.md

 Acknowledgements
 ----------

-In addition to all the good people who have worked on [JQuery],
-[Lo-Dash], Twitter's [Bootstrap], Twitter's [typeahead.js], [require.js],
-[dryice], and more, all of whom made this simpler, special recognition needs to go to the fine individuals who have worked on [Ajax.org's Ace editor][ace] and the team of developers at [Zepheira].
+In addition to all the good people who have worked on [JQuery], [Lo-Dash], Twitter's [Bootstrap], Twitter's [typeahead.js], [require.js], [dryice], and more, all of whom made this simpler, special recognition needs to go to the fine individuals who have worked on [Ajax.org's Ace editor][ace] and the team of developers at [Zepheira].

-Using `require.js`, `Ace`'s developers figured out a great way to bundle their code into a single distributable.  `Ace`'s methods were studied and emulated, and when that wasn't enough, their code was ported (with credit, of course).
+Using `require.js`, `Ace`'s developers figured out a great way to bundle their code into a single distributable.  `Ace`'s methods were studied and emulated, and when that wasn't enough, their code was ported (with credit, of course, and only in support of building the package with `dryice`).
 The `Ace`'s devs also just have a really smart way of approaching this type of javascript project.

 In late 2013, and demo-ed at the American Library Association's Midwinter Conference, Zepheira developed a prototype BIBFRAME Editor.
 Although that project never moved